TomWeimer/CPP_Module_00/README.md

 ## Theory of the module
 To see more about one subject please click on the link:
 - [namespaces][1] - How to preventing name conflicts in large projects.
-- stdio streams - Presentation of what is a stdio stream and how to use cin and cout.
+- [stdio streams][2] - Presentation of what is a stdio stream and how to use cin and cout.
 - class & instance - A new concept of C++, an improvement of the structure in C.
 - visibility - Classes also have their own private and public life.
 - member attributes & functions - Variables or functions inside a class.